 A little mindset tip to help you decide: Don’t necessarily choose what you think you should.
 Allow yourself to be guided.
 My advice is to do some EFT Emotional Freedom Techniques Tapping to clear your mind first or spend some time visualizing your ideal business (imagine already having your ideal business).

-Tap the side of the hand – I’m tapping to clear any resistance to achieving my business goals in 2017 and I am now open to receive guidance. (repeat 3 times).
+Tap the side of the hand – I’m tapping to clear any resistance to achieving my business goals and I am now open to receive guidance. (repeat 3 times).

 Continue to tap on the different points and say the statements